 That school screening letter is a starting point.
 A nudge.
 But it's not the final word on your child's vision.
 Your child’s ability to learn, to play, and to see their world clearly is too important to leave to a simple screening.

 Don't wait for a failed screening to take action.
 Be proactive.
 Schedule a comprehensive eye exam for your child every single year.
-It’s one of the most important things you can do for their health and their future.
+It’s one of the most

 Free Download: Myopia Risk Checklist for Parents